What is a Community Land Trust?

 A community land trust (CLT) is a nonprofit, tax-exempt community-based organization that holds land in trust and stewards the use.
 Community land trusts use the land to meet community needs; this flexible model can be modified to address housing affordability, as well as for gardens, rental or retail spaces, even historic preservation, as examples.
 To meet these goals into the future CLTs retain permanent ownership of the land.

 Separating the land ownership from the “improvements” and having a resale formula removes the market forces that often make prices rise above what community members can afford.
 CLTs take a long-term approach to meeting community needs and land ownership.
-There are currently more than 250 community land trusts across the United States.
+There are currently more than 250 community land trusts across the United States and Internationally.

 Why TCLT Benefits Flagstaff